A Complete Guide to SEO Friendly URLs13 Min Read

 This guide shows how to create SEO friendly URLs.

-We will discuss how to optimise your URL structure and make them better from an SEO perspective.
+We will discuss how to optimise your URL structures and make them better from an SEO perspective.

 Why optimise your URLs?

 Because it is an important ranking factor.
 Plus, SEO friendly URLs improve your website’s usability.

 Optimising your URLs is not very difficult.
 Here is our step by step guide on how to do that.

 - Focus on readability